July massacre: Background

+At this press conference on 14 July 2024, Sheikh Hasina linked the quota reform protesters to Razakars, drawing sharp criticism and further escalating the unrest that ultimately culminated in her resignation.

 The massacre was a significant event in the political spectrum of Bangladesh, and part of the ongoing unrest that began in mid-2024.
 The Supreme Court's decision to reinstate a 30% job quota for descendants of freedom fighters sparked initial protests as the decision reversed reforms from 2018 made in response to the 2018 Bangladesh quota reform movement.
 This decision led to widespread dissatisfaction, particularly among students who felt that the quota system limited merit-based opportunities.

 The protests, initially centered on opposing the quota system, quickly spread nationwide, driven by broader public concerns about the government's management of the economy, allegations of corruption, human rights issues, and a perceived lack of democratic channels for change.

-In response to the protests, the government, led by the Awami League, ordered the closure of all educational institutions and deployed security forces nationwide, including the Police, the Rapid Action Battalion (RAB) and Border Guard Bangladesh (BGB).
+In response to the protests, the government, led by the Awami League, ordered the closure of all educational institutions and deployed security forces nationwide, including the Bangladesh Police, the Rapid Action Battalion (RAB) and Border Guard Bangladesh (BGB).
 Additionally, some ministers and members of the Awami League reportedly influenced its affiliated organisations, such as the Chhatra League (the student wing), the Jubo League (the youth wing), and the Swechasebak League (the volunteer wing), to take measures against the protesters.
 These actions included the use of lethal force, with reports indicating that members of these groups were involved in incidents resulting in the deaths of several protesters, many of whom were students.

 As the situation escalated, the government imposed a nationwide shoot-at-sight curfew and enacted an extensive blackout of internet and mobile connectivity, effectively isolating Bangladesh.
 Social media platforms like Facebook, TikTok and WhatsApp were blocked to disrupt the protestors' ability to organise and communicate.